Commercial

 Loading docks and service corridors are their own security system

 A centre that only focuses on the public mall can miss a major part of the operational risk.
-Docks and back-of-house corridors often need more deliberate CCTV than people expect.
+Docks and back-of-house corridors often need more deliberate CCTV than people expect because that is where after-hours intrusion, unauthorised goods movement, and contractor-access disputes tend to be reviewed.

 Car-park transitions matter more than generic parking overview